riteshsp2000/Emaily/README.md

 To send the survey/email the user has to fill up a form after which he can review it and finally send it to all the recipients.

 Technology Stack :-
-Frontend :- React.js, Redux, React-Redux, Redux-Thunk, Redux-Forms Backend :- Node.js, Express, MongoDB, Mongoose, Sendgrid, Stripe, Google OAuth2.0
+Frontend :- React.js, Redux, React-Redux, Redux-Thunk, Redux-Forms, React-Router, React-Stripe-Checkout <br>
+Backend :- Node.js, Express, MongoDB, Mongoose, Sendgrid, Stripe, Google OAuth2.0, Passport

 The user can review